-10 Study Design: An investigation in the impact of the nationwide Community Based Fisheries 11 Management (CBFM) approach to determine whether or not the approach was successful with respect 12 to the management of floodplain-river fishery.
+Study Design: An investigation in the impact of the nationwide Community Based Fisheries Management (CBFM) Project to determine whether or not the Project was successful with respect to the management of floodplain-river fishery resources in Bangladesh.

-14 Place and Duration of Study: The study comprised community managed fisheries (sites) located in 15 five different inland water habitat types in Bangladesh for the period 1997-2005.
+Place and Duration of Study: The study comprised community managed fisheries (sites) located in five different inland water habitat types in Bangladesh for the period 1997-2005.

-Methodology: The assessment employed species-wise catch and gear-wise effort data sampled bimonthly under catch assessment survey (CAS).
-Using quantitative indicators of fish production, abundance and biodiversity, the performance of community managed fisheries at up to 86 sites across the country was compared with that of fisheries managed under the existing government-driven regime using contingency table analysis and ANOVA.
+Methodology: The assessment employed species-wise catch and gear-wise effort data sampled bimonthly under the Project's catch assessment survey (CAS).
+Using quantitative indicators of fish production, abundance and biodiversity, the performance of community managed fisheries at up to 86 sites across the country representing a variety of different aquatic habitat was compared with that of fisheries managed under the existing government-driven regime using contingency table analysis and ANOVA.

-22 Results: Production was found to have increased significantly through time at CBFM sites but not 23 significantly more than at the control sites.
-However, annual changes in fish abundance were 24 significantly higher at CBFM compared to control sites.
-In contrast, fish abundance at control sites was found to have decreased significantly through time.
-Changes in biodiversity were also found to be 25 26 both positive at CBFM sites and significantly greater than control sites.
-Changes in fish abundance 27 and fishing intensity explained much (60%) of the variation in fish production.
-Less (up to a maximum 28 of 24%) of the total variation in the fish abundance and biodiversity indicators could be explained by 29 the type of management although the presence or absence of closed seasons was significant in both 30 cases.
-Fish sanctuaries had no detectable effects on management performance. .
+Results: Production was found to have increased significantly through time at CBFM sites but not 23 24 significantly more than at the control sites.
+However, annual changes in fish abundance were 25 significantly higher at CBFM compared to control sites corresponding to either sustain or significant 26 increases in fish abundance depending upon the choice of the abundance index.
+In contrast, fish 27 abundance at control sites, indicated by catch rate estimates, and was found to have decreased 28 significantly through time.
+Changes in biodiversity were also found to be both positive at CBFM sites 29 and significantly greater than control sites.
+Changes in fish abundance and fishing intensity explained 30 much (60%) of the variation in fish production.
+Less (up to a maximum of 24%) of the total variation in 31 the fish abundance and biodiversity indicators could be explained by the type of management 32 although the presence or absence of closed seasons was significant in both cases.
+Fish sanctuaries 33 had no detectable effects on management performance although they may have been too small to produce any detectable effects.
+The CBFM appeared to have little effect in controlling fishing effort 34 35 and gear type use.

-31 Conclusion: Community-based fisheries management appears to perform significantly better than the 32 existing management regime in Bangladesh.
-Existing information sharing networks could support 33 experimentation and learning under future initiatives.
+36 Conclusion: Community-based fisheries management appears to perform significantly better than the 37 existing management regime in Bangladesh.
+Existing information sharing networks could support 38 experimentation and learning under future initiatives.

-Keywords: Community-based management; co-management; floodplain; biodiversity, abundance, adaptive management.
+40 Keywords: Community-based management; co-management; floodplain; biodiversity, abundance, 41 adaptive management.

-38 1.
+4243 1.
 INTRODUCTION